EPIcx-lab/mpox-behavioral/README.md

 Simulations always produce a "results" file, which is saved in the results folder.
 This file contains the time series of the epidemic.
 If save_state = 1, a "state" file is produced.
 This file contains information for each of the MSM in the simulation (as if he was vaccinated, if he changed behavior, etc).
 If save_weights = 1, a "weights" file is produced.
-This file reports the full input temporal networks, adding the information on whether each link was removed between two MSM was removed due to behavioral changes.
+This file copies the full input temporal networks, adding the information on whether each link was removed between two MSM due to behavioral changes.

+The read_outputs.py script contains details on the structure of the output files and two Python functions to read them in Python as pandas dataframes.

 ## Help
-The code contains plenty of warning functions, that help to solve the most common problems and mistakes.
+The code contains plenty of warning functions that help to solve the most common problems and mistakes.

 ## License and Authors
 Maniscalco, D., Adaptive behavior in response to the 2022 mpox epidemic in the Paris region.
 Preprint at: https://www.medrxiv.org/content/10.1101/2024.10.25.24315987v1